 - The pedagogical advisors of the Teaching Support Center (Centre d’Appui à l’Enseignement, CAPE) who can provide teaching feedback based on confidential observations, video analysis, and so on.

-The data collected through these various approaches can also be used to document your teaching for use in the promotion process (dossier).
+In addition to giving you ideas of the pedagogical skills you need to develop, the data collected through these various approaches can also be used to document your teaching for use in the promotion process (dossier).

 As part of the focus on continuous improvement of teaching and of academic programs, lecturers and sections get feedback from students on courses.
 This comes in a number of forms: